jju/stubbl/seasons/gcxi/week03.md

 The Tatters still don't have a win after facing three offensive powerhouses.
 CT 2 - AM 4 [[gcxi-03-ctam]]

+Early blunders dug the Tide a hole they couldn't escape from in this match.
+KD 5 - FT 3 [[gcxi-03-kdft]]

+Now that's what we'd expect these Spectres to look like.
+DS 0 - EF 5 [[gcxi-03-dsef]]

 ## standings

 | Stacks | W-D-L | Outlands | W-D-L | Heaps | W-D-L | Pits | W-D-L |